 Hiking and Bicycling

 Hiking trails are locatied on the Royce Unit, Lake Placid Scrub tract and the Carter Creek tract.
 On other sites, hiking is allowed but there are no trails.
-Bicycling is allowed on all sites but is limited by lack of trails, roads or deep sand.
-The Royce Unit's firebreaks and named or numbered roads offer the best choice.
+Bicycling is allowed on all sites but is limited by deep sand, or lack of trails and roads.
+Bicycles may be used only on firebreaks and named or numbered roads.

-Horseback riding is permitted on the Royce Unit, but is prohibited during the general gun and spring turkey seasons.
+Horseback riding is permitted on the Royce Unit, but is prohibited during all periods open to hunting.
 At other times during the year, horseback riding is allowed on the Royce Unit only on firebreaks and named and numbered roads.
 Horseback riding is also permitted in the western and central areas of the Lake Placid Scrub tract and the Carter Creek tract.
 Permits are required for these two tracts and can be obtained at MyFWC.com.
 Children under the age of 16 are required to wear a helmet when riding on public lands.
 For more detailed information go to Nicole's Law .
-All horseback riders must have proof of current negative Coggins Test results for their horses when on state lands.
+Special-Use Permits are required for these two tracts.